 Good snorkelling can be found along the outer edge of the reef that fringes the beach.
 Further south around the small headland is Samae Beach with dozens of bungalow resorts and restaurants ashore.

 Good holding can be found in 5-10 metres on a sandy bottom, lending protection in the southwest season.
 The sand beach makes for convenient dinghy access to the many hotels and restaurants ashore.

 A very popular daytime destination for the tour boats operating out of Pattaya.
 Numerous speedboats and even a yellow submarine operate from the commercial jetty in the bay.

 5 miles from South Pattaya Bay

-This small horseshoe-shaped island has a well-sheltered bay in the southerly season.
+This small horseshoe-shaped island facing north has a well-sheltered bay in the southerly season.
 Anchor in about 4-6 metres on a sandy bottom in clear water off the fringing coral reef.

-Swim ashore on Koh Sak to a basic seafood restaurant.
-The island used to be an exclusive resort for Thailand’s rich and famous, though it is now rather rundown.
-On the footpath leading south from the beach you’ll see the foot and hand prints of many famous visitors, including some old Hollywood legends.
+Swim ashore on Koh Sak to a basic seafood restaurant and beach chair vendors.
+The island used to be an exclusive resort for Thailand’s rich and famous, though it’s now rather rundown.
+On the footpath leading south from the beach, you’ll see the foot and hand prints of many famous visitors, including Neil Armstrong’s and some old Hollywood legends.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.